 Avoiding or significantly limiting the following foods can help moderate blood sugar level:

 - sweetened beverages, including fruit juices, soda, and fountain drinks

 - alcohol, particularly beer and grain alcohol, especially in large quantities

-- starchy vegetables, such as potatoes, pumpkin, corn, and yams
+- starchy vegetables, such as potatoes and yams (especially without skin), pumpkin, corn

 - processed snacks and boxed foods

-- excessive sugary sweets, such as cupcakes, ice cream, or chocolate bars
+- sugary sweets, such as cupcakes, ice cream, or chocolate bars

-- white bread, rice, pasta, and flour, which is lower in fiber than whole grain
+- refined grains, such as white bread, rice, pasta, and flour-based foods, which are lower in fiber than whole grain versions

 - dairy from cows, especially milk

 - fried foods, even if it is a type of food that would be less harmful cooked another way, such as vegetables

 - foods high in saturated fats, including chocolate, butter, and salt pork